kimpro82/MyEsolangPractice/Befunge/README.md

     <summary>Code : HelloWorld.bf</summary>

     ```befunge
-    v How to use docstrings and comments in Befunge         // pseudo-docstrings
+    v How to use docstrings and comments in Befunge         // Pseudo-docstrings
     v 2024.09.10

     v // main()